 2. The Opening Scene

-All three accounts of the opening sequence to It are absolutely horrifying.
+Both accounts of the opening sequence to IT are absolutely horrifying.

 Whether it be Tim Curry or Bill Skarsgård, their oddly laughable yet evil portrayal of Pennywise is terrifying in the films.